MetOffice/stc/doc/stc.md

 ## stc - SciTools Commands

-Command line utilities build on top of the [SciTools](http://scitools.org.uk) libraries to work with FF, PP, NetCDF and GRIB files.
-To try the tool you can download example data from [iris-sample-data](https://github.com/SciTools/iris-sample-data).
+Command line utilities build on top of the [SciTools](http://scitools.org.uk) libraries like [Iris](https://scitools-iris.readthedocs.io/en/stable/index.html) to work with FF, PP, NetCDF and GRIB files.
+To try stc you can download example data from [iris-sample-data](https://github.com/SciTools/iris-sample-data) and experiment with the provided commands.

 ## Basic syntax